1996 San Diego Chargers season: Week 13: at Kansas City Chiefs

-Week 14
+Week 14: vs. New England Patriots

 A home thrashing derailed the Chargers' playoff push.
 The Patriots scored touchdowns on their first two drives, before Stan Humphries found Tony Martin from 46 yards out to halve the deficit.
 Little went right for the Chargers thereafter, with six turnovers, including a pair of fumbles that were returned for touchdowns.
 Patriots' QB Drew Bledsoe threw four touchdowns, the last of these to former Charger Shawn Jefferson, and Humphries was knocked out of the game in the 3rd quarter with a concussion.

 Tony Martin's score was the lone bright spot for San Diego.
 It was his 14th of the season, tying Lance Alworth's club record.
 However, Martin failed to score in the remaining three games, so the record remained unbroken.
-Taken together with their Week 3 loss in Green Bay, San Diego were outscored 87-17 by the eventual participants of Super Bowl XXXI.
+Taken together with their Week 3 loss in Green Bay, San Diego were outscored 87–17 by the eventual participants of Super Bowl XXXI.

-Week 15
+Week 15: at Pittsburgh Steelers

 An anemic offensive performance saw the Chargers lose a scrappy game, in which both teams committed four turnovers.
 Two of these occurred on the same play: Darrien Gordon intercepted a tipped ball, but was hit by teammate Terrence Shaw and fumbled.
 The Steelers converted that error into a field goal, and led 13–0 at the break.

 The Chargers offense, which once again had Salisbury in as starting QB, had mustered few threats to that point, but managed to get inside the Pittsburgh 10 before settling for a field goal.
 However, Salisbury fumbled while being sacked on the next possession, and the Steelers responded in kind.
 A 50-yard catch by Andre Coleman helped San Diego reach 3rd and 2 at the five yard line on their next possession, but Russell fumbled the chance away.
 A 55-yard interception return by Gordon set up one more chance, but Salisbury was sacked twice and the Chargers turned it over on downs.

-Week 16
+Week 16: at Chicago Bears

 The Chargers suffered a third straight loss, and were soon eliminated from the playoff race.
 They started brightly, Humphries finding Russell for 35 yards on the game's opening play, and Coleman for a touchdown four plays later.
 After a pair of Bears touchdowns, Russell tied the scores from a yard out.
 On the next San Diego drive, Carney missed a 48-yard field goal, and the teams were still level at halftime.
 Carney also hit the upright from only 26 yards out in the second half, as the Bears pulled away.

-Seau twice sacked Dave Kreig, bring his season tally to 7.0, which matched his career high.
+Seau twice sacked Dave Krieg, bring his season tally to 7.0, which matched his career high.
 San Diego were officially eliminated from playoff contention the next day, when Indianapolis won at Kansas City.